catenarytransit/zotgtfs/for-developers.md

 Your goal is to provide a function which returns Gtfs-rt.
 You can return the vehicles / trips seperately in the same struct, or put them in the same protobuf data structure.
 Up to you.

+The code should be in `src/lib.rs`, please make some test functions using rust's built in test features!

 Documentation for GTFS-rt can be found here: https://docs.rs/gtfs-rt/latest/gtfs_rt/ and here https://gtfs.org/